particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 Devices in your fleet will be targeted to receive a version of product firmware according to these precedence
 rules:

+- A **development device** never receives automatic updates of product firmware.

 - A device that has been **individually locked** to a version of product firmware is respected above all else, and will not be overwritten by any